artefactory/redis-team-THM/blog/content/04_redis-saturn.md

 But during the Hackathon, Redis Ventures provided us credits to use both products with the full developer experience.

 We created a new subscription, using a flexible plan.
 Redis Cloud Enterprise can support AWS, GCP and Azure.
-As part of the set-up we had to define:
+As part of the set-up, we had to define:
 - cloud provider: we chose AWS
 - region where to deploy
-- database replication: we did't need it
+- database replication: we didn't need it
 - database size: 26 GB
 - high availability.